ayatsko/ayatsko.github.io/pages/contact.md

 layout: misc
 title: Contact
 ---
 Please feel free to reach out via email at ayatsko1@gmail.com with any questions, comments, or collaborative ideas.
+On campus at the University of Miami, you can find me at Cox 204.

 ![]({{ site.url }}{{ site.baseurl }}/pics/contact.JPG)